Modeling Human-Like Color Naming Behavior in Context: Related Work

 \paragraph{Listener Diversity} Most emergent communication models focus on a single speaker-listener pair, which is also the case in the original NeLLCom-Lex.
 This setup allows lexical conventions to overfit to a particular partner, potentially encouraging idiosyncratic and non-convex category boundaries.
 While there is robust evidence for partner-specific accommodation in human communication \citep{brennan1996conceptual, pickering2004toward}, research also suggests that when partner-specificity offers no communicative advantage, speakers converge on partner-independent, aggregate statistics across their interlocutors \citep{ostrand2019repeat}.
-So, when communicating with diverse listeners, there is a pressure that favors more systematic and listener-agnostic linguistic systems, as also demonstrated in laboratory experiments where larger groups of participants developed more systematic and compositional lexicons than smaller groups \citep{raviv2019larger}.
+Thus, communicating with diverse listeners may favor more systematic and listener-agnostic linguistic systems, as also demonstrated in laboratory experiments where larger groups of participants developed more systematic and compositional lexicons than smaller groups \citep{raviv2019larger}.
 Agent-based simulations similarly show that when a speaker interacts with multiple listeners sequentially, languages that are more compositional and easier to teach to newcomers emerge \citep{li2019ease}.
 In addition, representations learned in populations are less idiosyncratic and more shareable than those learned in fixed pairs \citep{tieleman2019shaping}, and promote compositionality \citep{michelrevisiting}.
 Here, we therefore introduce a \textit{many-listeners setup} in NeLLCom-Lex, in which one speaker communicates with multiple listeners to test how it affects convexity.